jrollin/react-typescript-workshop/3_react_props/cheatsheet.md

 import 'bulma/css/bulma.css'
 ```

-if you need to customize
+if you need to customize, use node sass version

 ```javascript
 // not yet compatible with 5,